 I know what happened on the cross was important.
 I know the Christ event changed the world as we know it.
 But somewhere, deep down in my body, I know that when Mary was bent over at the foot of the cross, her milk let down, drenching her shirt, leaking onto the ground, running right down that hill outside Jerusalem: soothing, comforting, feeding, and caring for the whole world.

-Dear God, on this day of violence and pain, we ask that you let down your grace and mercy so that we too might rise again on Easter morning.
+Dear God, wherever there is violence and pain, we ask that you let down your grace and mercy so that we too might rise again in the morning.
 We ask this in the name of the name of your suffering servant and our savior, Amen.